ciceroOslo/ciceroscm/README.md

 When you develop new code, try to think about what can be done to test and validate that your code does what you expect it to do, and try to integrate such tests into the automatic testing scheme.

 ## General code flow
-The code consists of four modules
+The main code consists of four modules
 * ciceroscm takes in an sorts inputs, is what gets called, and loops over the years and calls the other methods.
 It also outputs temperature and ocean data.
 * upwelling_diffusion_method is the energy budgeting method that takes forcing to temperature, ocean heat content etc. It gets called and delivers results to ciceroscm.
 * concentration_emissions_handler takes care of calculating its way from emissions to concentrations to forcing.
 It gets called every year, but saves it's results internally and only returns the forcing.
 It also has an output method of it's own to produce the emission, concentration and forcing files from the run